Atomic lock-free linked list

 dead_list = iterator.node;

-// signal that the reader should no longer user this node
+// signal that the readers should no longer use this node

 }